XFMS — Model Source

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use when the user has settled on the criteria and just wants one answer', providing clear context for when to invoke this tool.
+Provides clear guidance: 'Use when the user has settled on the criteria and just wants one answer.'
+This clarifies the appropriate context but doesn't explicitly state when not to use it or name alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.